DCI Banks: Season One

 Hidden behind the walls and floor of the cellar are the bodies of young women with one thing in common – they all have blonde hair.
 This discovery marks the start of a shocking investigation that tests Inspector Banks to the limit.

-The full episode,"Aftermath," is available for online viewing.
+The full episode,"Aftermath," is no longer available for online viewing.

 "Playing With Fire" airs Thursday, January 17 at 9 p.m. - In the second episode, when a fire on a houseboat leads to the discovery of the charred body of Leslie Whittaker, Banks and Annie believe they have uncovered a case of art fraud when a briefcase, containing a forgery of a famous Turner painting and £25,000 in cash, is found in the hull of the boat.